ejones/triposr-texture-gen/README.md

 The first time this runs, it will download a Stable Diffusion model (by default, [Lykon/dreamshaper-8](https://huggingface.co/Lykon/dreamshaper-8)) and a ControlNet model.
 The image model can be configured, say, to a model you've already fetched from Hugging Face.

-Currently this only paints the "front" of the model, which is guessed based on the orientation of the mesh and should roughly correspond to the original input image.

 --------